kevgeedj/Module-1-Challenge/README.md

 ## Overview and Origin

-* What is the name of the company?
+The Apple Card is the first credit card offered by Apple.
+It is designed to work with the iPhone's Wallet app and Apple Pay.

 * When was the company incorporated?